cycastic-cumberland/microjit/README.md

 # MicroJIT

-MicroJIT is a lightweight, Just-In-Time compilation library designed in C++.
+MicroJIT is a lightweight Dynamic Compilation Framework designed to enable developers with efficient runtime code generation.

 **This project is in the early stage of its lifetime so most features currently do not work, correctly or at all**

 ## Requirement

-MicroJIT makes extensive use of variadic template, which require C++ 17 or above.
-It has been tested with GCC 13.2.1
+MicroJIT makes extensive use of variadic template and attributes, which require C++ 17 or above.
+It has been tested with clang 15.0.7.

 ## Getting Started